CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 ## Advantage and Disadvantage cancelling out

-If on a roll a character had both advantage and disadvantage, than the two effects cancel out leaving you with only a normal roll.
-If a character had two sources giving you advantage, than you would still only have advantage.
-However, if the character had two sources of advantage and one source of disadvantage, than one advantage would cancel out with the only disadvantage, leaving you with advantage.
+If on a roll a character had both advantage and disadvantage, the two effects cancel out leaving you with only a normal roll.
+If a character had two sources giving you advantage, then you would still only have advantage.
+However, if the character had two sources of advantage and one source of disadvantage, then one advantage would cancel out with the only disadvantage, leaving you with advantage.

 In the extreme case that a character has super advantage and super disadvantage, they cancel out the same way advantage and disadvantage do.